MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 The words that you include in link text should be friendly.
 In other words, they should be normal English words or the title of the page that you're linking to.

 > [!IMPORTANT]
 > Do not use "click here."
-It's bad for search engine optimization, and doesn't adequately describe the target.
+It's bad for search engine optimization and doesn't adequately describe the target.

 **Correct:**